LuckyJimJD/LuckyJimJD.github.io/presentations/LOtraining.md

 ## What LOs Do

-Observe and document police conduct at demonostrations
+- Observe and document police conduct at demonstrations
 	- To deter violations of constitutional rights and other misconduct by police
 	- To assist lawyers representing participants facing criminal charges or bringing civil suits

 ***